apache/cloudberry-site/docs/sys-utilities/pg-verifybackup.md

 The tool performs verification in four stages:

 **1. Manifest File Verification**
 • Read and validate the backup_manifest file.
 • Check the file format and its internal checksums.
 • Verify the overall integrity of the manifest file.

 **2. File Set Verification**
 • Check for the existence of all required files.
 • Validate file sizes.
 • Identify extra or missing files.
-	•	Automatically ignore changes to the following files:
-	•	postgresql.auto.conf
-	•	standby.signal
-	•	recovery.signal
-	•	backup_manifest
-	•	Contents of the pg_wal directory

 **3. Data Integrity Verification**
 • Calculate checksums for all data files.
 • Compare the calculated checksums with those recorded in the manifest.
 • Confirm that the files have not been modified.

 **4. WAL Verification**
 • Check for the presence of WAL files required for recovery.
 • Verify that the WAL files can be parsed.
 • Ensure that point-in-time recovery is possible.

 ## FAQ

 ### What if the manifest file is missing?

 • Symptom: The backup_manifest file cannot be found.
 • Cause: The manifest was not generated during the backup or has been moved.

-	•	Solutions:
+Solutions:

-	1. Ensure that you are using the correct backup directory.
+1.Ensure that you are using the correct backup directory.
-	2. Use the -m option to specify the location of the manifest file.
+2.Use the -m option to specify the location of the manifest file.
-	3. Re-run the backup with manifest generation enabled.
+3.Re-run the backup with manifest generation enabled.

 ### How to resolve checksum mismatches?

-	•	Symptom: File checksum verification fails.
+Symptom: File checksum verification fails.

-	•	Cause: The file was modified during transfer or storage.
+Cause: The file was modified during transfer or storage.

-	•	Solutions:
+Solutions:

-	1. Check the integrity of your storage system.
+1.Check the integrity of your storage system.
-	2. Verify that the data transfer process is reliable.
+2.Verify that the data transfer process is reliable.
-	3. Consider re-running the backup.
+3.Consider re-running the backup.

 ### How to handle issues with WAL files?
-	•	Symptom: Required WAL files are missing.
+Symptom: Required WAL files are missing.
-	•	Cause: Incomplete WAL archiving or incorrect WAL file location.
+Cause: Incomplete WAL archiving or incorrect WAL file location.

-	•	Solutions:
+Solutions:
-	1. Check your WAL archiving configuration.
+1.Check your WAL archiving configuration.
-	2. Use the -w option to specify the correct WAL directory.
+2.Use the -w option to specify the correct WAL directory.
-	3. Ensure that your WAL retention policy is adequate.
+3.Ensure that your WAL retention policy is adequate.

 ## Related Commands
-	•	pg_basebackup
-	•	pg_waldump
-	•	pg_controldata
+•pg_basebackup
+•pg_waldump
+•pg_controldata

-By using pg_verifybackup, Cloudberry Database users can ensure the integrity and availability of their backups.
+By using `pg_verifybackup`, Cloudberry Database users can ensure the integrity and availability of their backups.
 It is recommended to integrate this tool into your regular backup processes to maintain data security.